HarborSoftwareFoundation/hcs-health-monitor/README.md

-# HCS Health Service
+# HCS Health Monitor

-This repository contains all code + deployment scripts for the HCS (Harbor Core Services) Health Service.
+This repository contains all code + deployment scripts for the HCS (Harbor Core Services) Health Monitor.